 Some men, however, prefer a grip like a battle-axe mid swing, like ripping the head off an antelope by tugging on the antlers.
 Some men treat every handshake like a gladiator’s death-match, a test of strength, a test of will.

 And when I meet these men, as I often do, their tectonic plate handshakes never fail to illuminate my myriad inadequacies.
-Frozen there with purple fingertips, I am reminded that I cannot stand the taste of beer, that cars confuse and frighten me, that I don’t really care about sports, that when faced with a barbeque and a pair of tongs, I will overcook the meat every time.
+Frozen there with purple fingertips, I am reminded that I cannot stand the taste of beer, that cars confuse and frighten me, that I always skip leg day at the gym, that when faced with a barbecue and a pair of tongs, I will overcook the meat every time.
 These men attempt to squeeze the testosterone from my body.

 Maybe I’m just insecure.
 But studying his smirk more closely, I think maybe that would make two of us.
 Because as he wrings the color from my fingers I find myself wanting to ask him: